willymcallister/willymcallister.github.io/_articles/charge.md

 Early electrical scientists needed a way to talk about amounts of charge.
 Since they didn't know about electrons and protons they couldn't define amounts of charge based on those particles.
 So charge was first defined based on a certain current flowing in a circuit.

-The first definition of charge was:
+The first definition of charge was,

 >$1\,\text{coulomb}$ is the amount of charge that flows in $1\,\text{second}$ when the current is $1\,\text{ampere}$.